The Free Starship

 Spillantini, P. et al. (2007).
 “Magnetic Shielding of Astronauts from Cosmic Rays.”
 Nuclear Instruments and Methods in Physics Research B252.
 ESA active shielding study: viable only with advanced superconducting technology.

 Palaszewski, B. (2020).
-“Atmospheric Mining in the Outer Solar System: Resource Capturing, Storage, and Utilization.”
+“Atmospheric Mining in the Outer Solar System: Resource Capturing, Storage, and Utilisation.”
 AIAA/JPC 2020.
 Updated capture-rate benchmarks for He-3 throughput.

 Turyshev, S.G. & Toth, V.T.
 (2020).
 “Photometric Imaging with the Solar Gravitational Lens.”
 Physical Review D 101(4). https://doi.org/10.1103/PhysRevD.101.044025